logto-io/logto/packages/connectors/connector-saml/README.md

 > If the IdP metadata comes with namespace, you should manually remove them.
 > For namespace of XML file, see [reference](http://www.xmlmaster.org/en/article/d01/c10/).

-### assertionConsumerServiceUrl `Required`
+### Assertion Consumer Service URL `Required`

 The assertion consumer service (ACS) URL is the SP's endpoint to receive IdP's SAML Assertion POST requests.
 As we mentioned in previous part, it is usually configured at IdP settings but some IdP get this value from SAML authentication requests, we hence also add this value as a REQUIRED field.
 It's value should look like `${your_logto_origin}/api/authn/saml/${connector_id}`.

+### Signature Algorithm

+This should be aligned with the signature algorithms of IdP so that Logto can verify the signature of the SAML assertion.
+Its value should be either `http://www.w3.org/2000/09/xmldsig#rsa-sha1`, `http://www.w3.org/2001/04/xmldsig-more#rsa-sha256` or `http://www.w3.org/2001/04/xmldsig-more#rsa-sha512` and the default value is `http://www.w3.org/2001/04/xmldsig-more#rsa-sha256`.

+### Message Signing Order

+`Message Signing Order` indicates the signing and encrypting order of IdP, it's value should be either `sign-then-encrypt` or `encrypt-then-sign` and the default value is `sign-then-encrypt`.

-### signAuthnRequest
+### Sign Authentication Request

 The boolean value that controls whether SAML authentication request should be signed, whose default value is `false`.

-### encryptAssertion
+### SAML Assertion Encrypted

-`encryptAssertion` is a boolean value that indicates if IdP will encrypt SAML assertion, with default value `false`.
+`SAML Assertion Encrypted` is a boolean value that indicates if IdP will encrypt SAML assertion, with default value `false`.

 > ℹ️ **Note**
 >
-> `signAuthnRequest` and `encryptAssertion` attributes should align with corresponding parameters of IdP setting, otherwise error will be thrown to show that configuration does not match.
+> `Sign Authentication Request` and `SAML Assertion Encrypted` attributes should align with corresponding parameters of IdP setting, otherwise error will be thrown to show that configuration does not match.
 > All SAML responses need to be signed.

-### requestSignatureAlgorithm

-This should be aligned with the signature algorithms of IdP so that Logto can verify the signature of the SAML assertion.
-Its value should be either `http://www.w3.org/2000/09/xmldsig#rsa-sha1`, `http://www.w3.org/2001/04/xmldsig-more#rsa-sha256` or `http://www.w3.org/2001/04/xmldsig-more#rsa-sha512` and the default value is `http://www.w3.org/2001/04/xmldsig-more#rsa-sha256`.

-### messageSigningOrder

-`messageSigningOrder` indicates the signing and encrypting order of IdP, it's value should be either `sign-then-encrypt` or `encrypt-then-sign` and the default value is `sign-then-encrypt`.

-### privateKey and privateKeyPass
+### 'Signature Private Key' and 'Signature Private Key Password'

-`privateKey` is an OPTIONAL value and is required when `signAuthnRequest` is `true`.
+`Signature Private Key` is an OPTIONAL value and is required when `Sign Authentication Request` is `true`.

-`privateKeyPass` is the password you've set when creating `privateKey`, required when necessary.
+`Signature Private Key Password` is the password you've set when creating `Signature Private Key`, required when necessary.

-If `signAuthnRequest` is `true`, the corresponding certificate generated from `privateKey` is required by IdP for checking the signature.
+If `Sign Authentication Request` is `true`, the corresponding certificate generated from `Signature Private Key` is required by IdP for checking the signature.

-### encPrivateKey and encPrivateKeyPass
+### 'Decryption Private Key' and 'Decryption Private Key Password'

-`encPrivateKey` is an OPTIONAL value and is required when `encryptAssertion` is `true`.
+`Decryption Private Key` is an OPTIONAL value and is required when `SAML Assertion Encrypted` is `true`.

-`encPrivateKeyPass` is the password you've set when creating `encPrivateKey`, required when necessary.
+`Decryption Private Key Password` is the password you've set when creating `Decryption Private Key`, required when necessary.

-If `encryptAssertion` is `true`, the corresponding certificate generated from `encPrivateKey` is required by IdP for encrypting SAML assertion.
+If `SAML Assertion Encrypted` is `true`, the corresponding certificate generated from `Decryption Private Key` is required by IdP for encrypting SAML assertion.

 > ℹ️ **Note**
 >